Ritangle

 You may have never used technology to solve a mathematical problem before, but it can be extremely helpful – it can illuminate aspects of the problem that you may not have otherwise noticed, and it can be great fun.

 Technology can certainly help with some of the questions in Ritangle.
-This can range from using spreadsheets to using graphing software, right the way through to coding.
-You might also find Computer Algebra Systems useful – these can perform algebraic processes in the same way that calculators carry out arithmetic.
+This can range from spreadsheets to graphing software through to coding.
+You might also find Computer Algebra Systems helpful – these can perform algebraic processes in the same way that calculators carry out arithmetic.

 Frequently asked questions